 You don’t have to be an HGTV host to save some money around the house.
 Seek out online tutorials or ask a friend or family member to teach you how to remodel a room or change your oil.
 Not only will you help yourself stay out of debt, but you’ll now have these skills for life and you might even find a new hobby or a profitable job on the side.

 According to a report from the Federal Reserve, about two-thirds of Americans ages 18-59 haven’t set aside an emergency fund that would cover expenses for three months.
 In the case of an unexpected event, this fund keeps you from taking on more debt to make ends meet.
 Consider contributing to this fund after each paycheck, even in small amounts as these contributions can quickly add up.

 If you’re still working to get out of debt, it’s important to know your options.
 Debt consolidation is a strategic financial plan that can lay the groundwork for a more financially stable future.
 Debt consolidation allows you to roll your debts into one monthly payment, with a lower interest rate and convenient payment schedules for the borrower.

 There are plenty of programs and in-depth analysis available on how to get out of debt.
-But it’s often the simplest strategies that are the most effective.
+But it’s often the simplest strategies – like not getting into debt in the first place – that are the most effective.
 Many of the same strategies you used to get out of debt will help you stay out of debt.